Dr. Kacey Durant

 Is Your Prenatal Care Covered?

-The Affordable Care Act revamped the face of U.S. healthcare with a body of reforms that aimed to make healthcare available and affordable to all Americans.
+The Affordable Care Act revamped the face of U.S. healthcare with a body of reforms that aimed to make affordable health care available to all Americans.
 Now, most prenatal care is free or low-cost through qualified insurance programs, and won't even require a copay, whether the insurance was purchased through the Health Insurance Marketplace or through an employer (as long as it is certified as a qualified health plan).

 In addition, women don't need to worry that their pregnancies will be considered pre-existing conditions and disqualify them; they may receive coverage even if they're already pregnant.
 Finally, there are health plans that protect women even if they experience difficult—and expensive—pregnancies, prohibiting insurance plans from imposing a dollar limit on the total amount paid.